LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 Being stressed is normal under these circumstances.
 You are not alone.
 Many others are also stressed.
 Some symptoms of stress and panic can feel similar to the symptoms of COVID-19, such as headache, shortness of breath, feeling feverish and sweating.
 This can feel very frightening.

-### 4-12 What can be done to help and support stressed healthcare workers?
+### 4-12 What can be done to help and support stressed health workers?

 It is important to speak to a trusted family member, friend, colleague, or supervisor.
 Ask for help if you are not managing.
 Tell them how you are feeling.
 Do not be shy to ask for support.